lisplate/lisplate/README.md

 {noParamFunction}
 ```

-By default, printing the contexts of a variable will be escaped per the HTML escape function.
+By default, printing the contents of a variable will be escaped per the HTML escape function.
 To disable automatic escaping, use a `safe` function before the identifier to print the contents as is.

 ```